unm-campus-histories/spaces/docs/essays/ortega-hall.md

 # Ortega Hall

-{% include figure.html class="img-right" width="90%" caption="Ortega Hall 1978, One of three buildings to replace Zimmerman Stadium" src="images/ortega-hall-exterior1.jpeg" %}
+{% include figure.html class="img-center" width="90%" caption="Ortega Hall 1978, One of three buildings to replace Zimmerman Stadium" src="images/ortega-hall-exterior1.jpeg" %}
 ### Location
 Ortega Hall is located southwest of Zimmermann Library and east of the Smith Plaza.